Summer in the Greys Court garden with Adam Ford

 That’s perhaps what makes the role of a National Trust gardener different.
 It’s about historical context, the original owner, and about storytelling.
 My personal taste doesn’t matter; I’m filtering someone else’s intent.
 I’d like Greys Court to be a beautiful space but also a historic landmark that tells the story of its creator and marks her moment in time.

 My day-to-day work is really that of a park and garden manager.
 A lot of my time goes towards planning and talking with my colleagues in the house, kitchen and shop and with other stakeholders such as our brilliant tenant farmer, to ensure that symbiotic relationship between departments continues to develop.
 We’re constantly trying to improve our standards and move towards making Greys Court the best garden it can be.

 I still like to get outdoors as much as possible and garden walk-arounds with my team are a regular feature of my days.
 I like to work collaboratively.
-I’m responsible for the framework, the philosophy and the principles but I want to enable my team of two fantastic gardeners, Carmel and Sam.
+I’m responsible for the framework, the philosophy and the principles but I want to enable my team of two fantastic gardeners, Carmel and Fiona.